 Create a cluster to start deploying apps in Rancher.

-1. Click Add Cluster on Rancher’s main screen.
+1. Click Import Existing on Rancher’s main screen.

 3. Name your cluster and configure it according to your needs.
-Then click Next.
+Then click Create.

-4. Choose the role of the node you wish to configure.
-Copy the automatically generated command and run it on the machines you want to include in the cluster.
+4. Copy the automatically generated command and run it on the machines you want to include in the cluster.

 Note: Repeat Step 4 for all the nodes that need to join the cluster.